-For oil and natural gas properties, expected future cash flows are estimated using management's best estimate of future oil and natural gas prices, and production and reserves volumes.
+For oil and natural gas properties expected future cash flows are estimated using management's best estimate of future oil and natural gas prices, production and certain resources volumes.
 The estimated future level of production is based on assumptions about future commodity prices, production and development costs, field decline rates, current fiscal regimes and other factors.